logicalicy/awesome-product-roadmaps/README.md

+# Awesome product roadmaps

 ![Contributions Welcome](https://img.shields.io/badge/Contributions-welcome-blue.svg)

 Feel free to create a new [pull request](https://github.com/logicalicy/awesome-product-roadmaps/pulls), or open an [issue](https://github.com/logicalicy/awesome-product-roadmaps/issues/new).

 > A product roadmap is a high-level visual summary that maps out the vision and direction of your product offering over time.
 A product roadmap communicates the why and what behind what you’re building.
-It’s a guiding strategic document as well as a plan for executing the strategy. --ProductPlan
+It’s a guiding strategic document as well as a plan for executing the strategy. – ProductPlan

-Famous examples of open/transparent roadmaps, include [Buffer's](https://trello.com/b/PDIV7XW3/buffer-transparent-product-roadmap) and [Monzo's](https://monzo.com/blog/2018/11/07/making-monzo-roadmap).
+Well known examples of open/transparent roadmaps include [Buffer's](https://trello.com/b/PDIV7XW3/buffer-transparent-product-roadmap) and [Monzo's](https://monzo.com/blog/2018/11/07/making-monzo-roadmap).
 Below, you'll find roadmaps listed as well as blog posts that shed light on their motivation to make their roadmap public.

 ---